 #4.
 Vantage Markets (Forex & CFD DMA)

-Moving on, Vantage Markets makes our list as the fourth-best choice broker for Direct Market Access (DMA) trading.
+Moving on, Vantage Markets is the fourth-best choice broker for Direct Market Access (DMA) trading.
 During our test at WR Trading, we discovered that Vantage Markets doesn’t offer pure DMA across all instruments.
-However, their Electronic Communication Network (ECN) pricing model acts as a compelling alternative for many DMA traders.
+However, their Electronic Communication Network (ECN) pricing model is a compelling alternative for many DMA traders.

 ECN execution closely resembles DMA by connecting you directly with other market participants, leading to exceptionally tight spreads.
-With pure DMA, you get absolute control and transparency, but it comes at a slightly higher cost due to exchange fees.
+Pure DMA offers absolute control and transparency but comes at a slightly higher cost due to exchange fees.
 ECN pricing offered by Vantage Markets bridges the gap, providing near-DMA execution with potentially tighter spreads than standard broker models.

-Vantage Markets also offers several account types to suit different trading needs, including Standard STP, Raw ECN, and Pro ECN accounts.
-We analyzed the fee structures and found them competitive, especially the Raw ECN account, which offers low spreads and commissions.
+Vantage Markets offers several account types to suit different trading needs, including Standard STP, Raw ECN, and Pro ECN accounts.
+We analysed the fee structures and found them competitive, especially the Raw ECN account, which offers low spreads and commissions.
 This makes it an attractive option for high-frequency traders.

 Key features of Vantage Markets